Gillian Beckwith MA PGDip COSRT (Accred) UKCP Reg.

 Ethical Code of Conduct

-As an accredited member of the College of Sexual and Relationship Therapists (COSRT) I am governed by their ethical guidelines at all times.
+As an accredited member of the College of Sexual and Relationship Therapists (COSRT) and a full clinical psychotherapist registered member of UKCP I am governed by the ethical guidelines of these organisations at all times.

 Additional clinical hours